raul23/Darth-Vader-RPi/docs/README_docs.rst

 * `pygame`_: package used for playing sounds
 * `RPI.GPIO`_: a module to control RPi GPIO channels
 * `SimulRPi`_: package that partly fakes ``RPi.GPIO`` and simulates some I/O
-  devices on a Raspberry Pi
+  devices on a Raspberry Pi.
+It makes use of the library `pynput`_ for monitoring the keyboard for any pressed key.

 Credits
 =======
 ..
 TODO: specify not used anymore for music
+..
+TODO: specify that you trim the 4 (?) seconds of the start of the Imperial March song

 - **Darth Vader quotes:**